apify/actor-scraper/docs/cheerio-scraper/partials/pagination.md

 {{#code}}pagination.js{{/code}}

 That's it!
 You can now remove the **Max pages per run** limit, **Save & Run** your task and watch the scraper scrape all of the actors' data.
-After it succeeds, open the Dataset again and see the clean items.
+After it succeeds, open the **Dataset** tab again click on **Preview**.
 You should have a table of all the actor's details in front of you.
 If you do, great job!
-You've successfully scraped the Apify Store.
+You've successfully scraped Apify Store.
 And if not, no worries, just go through the code examples again, it's probably just some typo.

 > There's an important caveat.
 The way we implemented pagination here is in no way a generic system that you can easily use with other websites.
 Cheerio is fast (and that means it's cheap), but it's not easy.
 Sometimes there's just no way